• Skip to primary navigation

 Onions, celery and red peppers being softened in a frying pan.

-Heat the olive oil in a pan and fry the onions, garlic, celery, chilli and red peppers over a medium heat until they start to soften.
+Heat the olive oil in a pan and fry the onions, garlic, celery, chilli and red peppers over medium heat until they start to soften.

 Chicken pieces being browned in a pan.